Prevalence of $\rho$-irregularity and related properties: Main results

 where $U^w_t = e^{w_t A}$; applying the change of variables $\psi_t = (U^w_t)^{- 1} \varphi_t$, the equation becomes

-It is finally possible to give meaning to~{\eqref{sec6 choukgubinelli eq2}}, even in spaces $H^{\alpha}$ for which the original nonlinearity $\mathcal{N}$ is not well defined, using the $\rho$\mbox{-}irregularity property to show that the operators $\{ X_{s, t} \}_{s < t}$
+It is finally possible to give meaning to~\eqref{sec6 choukgubinelli eq2}, even in spaces $H^{\alpha}$ for which the original nonlinearity $\mathcal{N}$ is not well defined, using the $\rho$\mbox{-}irregularity property to show that the operators $\{ X_{s, t} \}_{s < t}$

 are continuous from $H^{\alpha}$ to itself (actually $C^{\infty}$ since they are the monoid associated to an $n$\mbox{-}linear bounded operator).
-It is then imposed that $\varphi$ is a solution to~{\eqref{sec6 choukgubinelli eq1}} if and only if the associated $\psi$ solves~{\eqref{sec6 choukgubinelli eq2}}.
-We refrain from giving further details on the topic and only point out that our Theorem~\ref{sec3 thm2} combined with their results (Theorem~1.8 from~{\cite{choukgubinelli1}}, Theorems~1.6 and~1.7 from~{\cite{choukgubinelli2}}) give the following statements.
+It is then imposed that $\varphi$ is a solution to~\eqref{sec6 choukgubinelli eq1} if and only if the associated $\psi$ solves~\eqref{sec6 choukgubinelli eq2}.
+We refrain from giving further details on the topic and only point out that our Theorem~\ref{sec3 thm2} combined with their results give the following statements.